What Is a Work Package?

 - Reveals Interdependencies.
 When all the work packages are identified, you can see what tasks are dependent on others.
 For example, for your banquet, you probably need to send invitations and count RSVPs before you give the caterer a final headcount.

 - Finite Control.
 Similar to estimates, it’s easier to observe and manage something when you know the details of what your managing.
 This knowledge can be a double-edged sword.
-If the project has a high-amount of risk, such as if the field is new or the team is inexperienced, you might want that level of management.
+If the project is expensive or has a high amount of risk, like with construction projects or with inexperienced teams, you might want that level of management.
 However, if you start managing activities and tasks, especially with an experienced team, you may actually be micromanaging.

 - Show Accomplishments.
 A detailed schedule and work obligations recorded in a Responsibility Assignment Matrix (RAM) can also help your team to see at a glance their duties and deadlines.
 Successfully completing frequent activities and work packages can boost their morale.